Author

 USA Today photo by Evert Nelson.

-For the current 2025-26 CFB season, we have the Independence Bowl in Shreveport, Louisiana, as our favorite with +100 odds (or 50%) of hosting the Kansas Jayhawks in 2025.
+For the current 2025-26 CFB season, we have the Armed Forces Bowl in Ft.
+Worth, as our favorite with +210 odds (or 32.3%) of hosting the Kansas Jayhawks in 2025.

-As we’re only through eight weeks of the regular season, nobody knows where KU will play this bowl season.
+As we’re only through 12 weeks of the regular season, nobody knows where KU will play this bowl season.
 They are not yet bowl eligible.
 The most recent postseason appearance for KU was in the 2023 Guaranteed Rate Bowl, a 49-36 win over UNLV.

 Author